Their troubles will now commence!

 - Our Monsters Are Weird: All the spooks in the Grinch's Paraphernalia Wagon come in many different shapes and sizes, each with their own design.

-- Parental Abandonment: Euchariah lives with his grandparents (and two younger Whos that may or may not be his siblings).
+- Raised by Grandparents: Euchariah lives with his Grandpa Josiah and Grandma Mariah (and two younger Whos that may or may not be his siblings).
 His parents are never mentioned and are nowhere to be seen.

 - Rhymes on a Dime: It's a Dr. Seuss special, after all.